trisfaizal/Marketing-Site/src/_posts/features/2019-05-19-array-structures.md

 and isn't a special field, we'll use it later to identify the content type when we're iterating over the array for output.

-For a more detailed explanation of configuring Array Structures, checkout out the [documentation](https://docs.cloudcannon.com/editing/options/input-options/#array-structures).
+For a more detailed explanation of configuring Array Structures, check out out the [documentation](https://docs.cloudcannon.com/editing/options/input-options/#array-structures).

 ```yaml